snowman-repos/book/project_managers/README.md

 A Web Project Manager knows how to design and develop most of the project on his own, even if with poorer results compared to his team.
 This allows him to estimate projects with good approximation and to understand his team’s problems and difficulties
 Introduction to Web Project Management: Fucina Web

-GRANULARITY: GOOD FOR THE CLIENT AND GOOD FOR YOU Don’t forget, by getting this granular not only increases your estimations accuracy, but it also gives you the instant ability to remove proposed features quickly if your estimate exceeds the client’s maximum budget!
+Don’t forget, by getting this granular not only increases your estimations accuracy, but it also gives you the instant ability to remove proposed features quickly if your estimate exceeds the client’s maximum budget!
 Need to shave 10 hours off the budget?
 Well, rather than removing the News feature entirely, how about remove the thumbnail and caption adding functionality from News, and a few other small niceties from other features and still allow the client to have the basic versions of all the features they need?
 Simply remove the lines and hey presto, a new estimate at warp speed and with full visibility to the client of what functionality they’re sacrificing for budget.

 Roughly guessing the News feature will take 5 hours is one thing, but what about when the client comes to you after seeing the initial functional specification and asks where the archive section is or how they attach PDFs simply because they assumed the News section they would be getting is like the News section on another website they’d seen?